-- As stated in AUC Rule 007, a sign off of the application is required by an AEP Wildlife Biologists for any wind applications.
+- As stated in AUC Rule 007, a sign off of the application is required by the Alberta government's Wildlife Biologists for any wind applications.
 The Wildlife Biologist reviews that application and provides a referral letter outlining how consistent the project proposal is to the Directive.
 This letter should form part of the application to the AUC.
 If the applicant is unable to obtain a referral letter, or cannot agree to a mitigation plan with the Wildlife Biologist, the application must include details explaining the situation.

 Wildlife Directive for Alberta Wind Energy Projects